What is LTD, and how does it work?

 How much does coverage cost?

-Employees participating in the Higher Education Retirement Plan, or what WSU refers to as the Washington State University Retirement Plan (WSURP), will also receive a 10% (under age 35) or 15% (age 35 and over) contribution to their WSURP account in addition to the 60% salary replacement.
+Employees participating in the Higher Education Retirement Plan, or what WSU refers to as the Washington State University Retirement Plan (WSURP), will also receive a 10% (under age 35) or 15% (age 35 and over) contribution to their WSURP account in addition to the 60% or 50% salary replacement.

-Waiting PeriodWSURPPRS/TRS/Other
+Waiting PeriodWSURPPRS/TRS/LEOFF

 Back to list